TheBnl/silverstripe-pageslices/README.md

 This module provides a base `PageSlice` class on which new slices can be extended.
 A `PageContentSlice` is included by default, this slice holds the parent's content.

 ## Installation
 To add page slices to your page simply include the `PageSlicesExtension` to your page.

 ### Setting up default slices
+Default slices are slices set up by the developer in the config that are installed on createion of a page or object after write.
 This module comes with some config setting by which default slices can be set up.
 For example:

 ```yaml
 Page: